amirghm/Xiaomi-Vacuum-Controller/README.md

 Local control for Xiaomi and Dreame robot vacuums via the MIoT protocol.

-If your vacuum gives you `user ack timeout` when you try to control it locally — this library fixes that.
-Newer models (2023+) dropped the classic `miio` protocol.
-This uses **MIoT** instead, the same protocol the Mi Home app uses.
+If your vacuum gives you `user ack timeout` when using classic `miio` commands — this library is the fix.

 ## Install